-Diluted earnings per share benefited from a decrease in diluted weighted average shares outstanding due to share repurchases.
-During the quarter, the Company repurchased 31.3 million shares of stock for \$3.7 billion, and paid a quarterly dividend of \$0.89 per share, or \$780.8 million
+Diluted earnings per share for both periods benefited from a decrease in diluted weighted average shares outstanding due to share repurchases.
+During the quarter, the Company repurchased 23.3 million shares of stock for \$2.7 billion, bringing total purchases for the nine months to 80.4 million shares or \$9.8 billion.
+In addition, the Company paid a quarterly dividend of \$0.89 per share, or \$745.1 million, bringing the total dividends paid for the nine months to \$2.3 billion.